 Dear Parents and Community Members,

-The District has already invested some of the Bond program funding into new computer labs with updated infrastructure at each of our schools to ensure that our students can access the new State assessment that is completed online.
-The Bond program also has provided funding to complete identified deferred maintenance projects over the summer, which were listed on the priority project list.
-We are now ready to take on some of the larger improvement projects such as the Athletic Fields and Track, the Gym floor and bleachers and the Library Media Center at the high school campus.
-Updates on the Bond Program will be forthcoming in a community brochure and the posting of information on our website page “Facility Improvements and General Obligation Bond” located at www.nmcusd.org.
+The District has already invested some of the Bond program funding into new computer labs with updated infrastructure at each of our schools to ensure that our students can access the new State assessments that are now completed online.
+This past summer some deferred maintenance projects that were listed on the Measure H priority project list were completed.
+We are now ready to take on a few of the larger improvement priority projects such as the Athletic Fields and Track, Gym and Bleachers and Library Media Center located at the high school.

-Please contact me if you would like additional information at askthesuperintendent.org
+Please contact me if you would like additional information at firstname.lastname@example.org

 2014-2015 School Calendar